treker-mk/website/src/content/about_sq.md

 ## Lend a helping hand – to us, yourself and others

 The project was initiated by [Luka Renko](https://twitter.com/LukaRenko) in Slovenia, for Republic of Slovenia.
 He began collecting data in the begining of COVID-19 epidemiy and has grown steadily into a team of 20 to 45 volunteers and active participants due to increasing need for data input and verification, as well as programming.
 It is a crowdsourcing project, supported by massive voluntary participation, where everyone can contribute with their resources or data to the best of their ability.
 Join in and lend a helping hand.
 Treker.mk which is a clone of sledilnik.org was initiated by Luka Renko and Vladimir Nešković (also citizen of Republic of North Macedonia) living in Slovenia and part of the Sledilnik team in Slovenia.
-The team in North MAcedonia is slowly growing, not at a number of 5-10 active participants.
+The team in North MAcedonia is slowly growing, now at a number of 5-10 active participants.

 ## Terms of use